Docs MediaHub Version 1.x Import Page Images

 • The original image's description becomes the asset's alt text

-• Any PW image tags are converted to Hub tags
+• Any PW image tags are converted to Hub labels

 • The source page and field are recorded in the asset's About field as an audit trail